How Out-of-Date Documentation Can Cost You Your Brand and Your Company

-Guess what: That’s not how customers see it.
+Guess what: That’s not how customers view outdated documentation.

 Anything but the simplest product is useless unless it comes with documentation.
 If you deliver a product without documentation, it’s the equivalent of dumping a jumble of IKEA pieces in their laps without assembly instructions.
 Congratulations, you’ve made your customer very, very unhappy.
 After all, they’ve just paid you hard-earned money for your product and you’ve rendered it immediately useless and possibly dangerous.

 To your customers, a product without documentation is a product that isn’t complete.

 If you think no one reads the documentation, you’re sadly mistaken.
 The truth is that everyone turns to the documentation as soon as they need help.
 If they can’t find the answer (quickly and easily) in the documentation, they will a) be annoyed and b) call Support—a far more costly action for you.

 Outdated Documentation May Be Worse Than None at All